bytedance/fedlearner/example/privacy/DPAUC/README.md

 thresholds_list = (thresholds_1 + thresholds_2 + thresholds_3)[::-1]
 ```

+You can split the thresholds based on the distribution of your own prediction scores.
-You can also divide the thresholds uniformly as you need:
+For example, You can divide the thresholds uniformly as you need:

 ```
 thresholds_list = list(np.linspace(0.0, 1.0, int(num_thresholds)))[::-1]